thewca/wca-regulations/wca-guidelines_2012.md

 ## Article 3: Puzzles

 - 3a1) [CLARIFICATION] Competitors may be disqualified if they do not come when they are called, or if they do not have a puzzle ready to submit (e.g. if they planned to use a puzzle that another competitor is currently using, and therefore cannot submit their puzzle at the moment).
 - 3a) [ADDITION] By default, a competitor shall use the same puzzle for consecutive attempts in a speed solving round.
-A competitor may switch puzzles between attempts, at the discretion of the judge or Delegate.
+A competitor may switch puzzles between attempts, at the discretion of the judge or WCA Delegate.
-- 3c) [CLARIFICATION] Competitors may use puzzles of any reasonable size, at the discretion of the Delegate.
+- 3c) [CLARIFICATION] Competitors may use puzzles of any reasonable size, at the discretion of the WCA Delegate.
 - 3i) [EXAMPLE] Examples of such enhancement include: new moves are possible, normal moves are impossible, more pieces or faces are visible, colours on the backside of the puzzle are visible, moves are done automatically, more or other solved states.

 ## Article 4: Scrambling

-- 4b) [REMINDER] Delegates must never re-generate any scrambles to replace other ones for the purpose of filtering.
+- 4b) [REMINDER] The WCA Delegate must never re-generate any scrambles to replace other ones for the purpose of filtering.
 For example, it is not be permitted to glance at the scrambles for a competition and generate the entire set again in order to generate 'fairer' scrambles.
 - 4b) [CLARIFICATION] In general, all official scramble sequences should be published together after the end of the competition.
 In some cases (e.g. world records), the organisation team may wish to release specific scrambles earlier.
 - 4d1) [CLARIFICATION] Some puzzles use standard color schemes, except that black is replaced with white.
 In this case, black shall not be treated as white.
 - 4f) [RECOMMENDATION] The WCA Delegate should generate sufficient scrambles for the entire competition ahead of time, including spare scrambles for extra attempts.
-- 4f) [REMINDER] If the Delegate generates any additional scrambles during the competition, he must save them (see Regulation 1c3a).
+- 4f) [REMINDER] If the WCA Delegate generates any additional scrambles during the competition, he must save them (see Regulation 1c3a).

 ## Article 5: Puzzle Defects